bruceravel/demeter/documentation/Athena/bkg/rbkg.rst

-Among these example files is one called ``fe.060``, which contains a spectrum from an iron foil measured at 60 K. Import this by selecting Open file from the File menu or by pressing :kbd:`Control`-:kbd:`o`.
+Among these example files is one called ``fe.060``, which contains a spectrum from an iron foil measured at 60 K. Import this by selecting :menuselection:`File --> Import data` or by pressing :kbd:`Control`-:kbd:`o`.
 Navigate to the location of your example files and select ``fe.060``.
 The `column selection dialog
 <../import/columns.html>`__ then appears.
 For now, just click OK.